openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

 - Journal Roles (viewing users with a given role)

 ### Staff permission
+The ‘Staff’ permission should only be given to Journal Managers/Publishers and can only be assigned by other users with the Staff permission.
 Staff have additional controls for:

 - Inactive Users (users who have not activated their accounts)
 - Authenticated Users (lists users with active sessions)
 - Merge Users (available at the press level)

 ### Superusers permission
+- ‘Superuser’ will assign a user all roles across the system.

 ### Admin permission
+- ‘Admin’ grants access to Janeway's admin data layer.

 ## Granular Manager Permissions